Mahalaa1/csci2910_lab0/Markdown.md

 they | look | nice
 *when* | they | render

 # Blockquotes
 > Blockquotes are denoted with ">"

 # Inline HTML
 Inline HTML can be used in markdown.
 However, Markdown does not work in the same way in the HTML brackets.
 When using HTML in Markdown, you must use HTML tags inside of the HTML block you are creating.

 # Youtube Videos
 You can link Youtube videos in HTML, or in markdown

+# Horizontal Rule
+I am a little confused about why this works this way, but
+---
+The text within these lines is bigger for some reason when I just wanted larger lines to separate the topics.
+---